kjenney/imageeditor/docs/deployment/aws-ec2.md

 - HTTP (80) - Open to all
 - HTTPS (443) - Open to all

-- SSH (22) - Restricted to your IP (configure in tfvars)
+### Instance Access

+Instance access is provided via AWS Systems Manager Session Manager, which offers:

+- No inbound ports required (no SSH port 22 exposed)
+- IAM-based authentication and authorization
+- Session logging and auditing capabilities
+- No need to manage SSH keys

 ### Best Practices

-- Use a bastion host for SSH access in production
+- Use IAM policies to control Session Manager access
 - Enable AWS WAF for additional protection
 - Configure SSL certificates via ACM